sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 Think of the ESP32 as a co-processor, or riding shotgun...
 The mosaic-T `COM1`, `COM3` and `COM4` UARTs are linked to the ESP32, allowing the two to communicate directly without needing an Ethernet link.
 In our firmware, the PVTGeodetic and ReceiverTime messages are output on COM1.
 The ESP32 displays some of their content on the I^2^C OLED display, and then uses the content to discipline the TCXO oscillator.
 See [Oscillator](./oscillator.md) for more details.

 ??? code "ESP32 Firmware"
 	We have intentionally kept the ESP32 firmware as simple as possible.
-The intention is that users can easily develop their, own firmware for the GNSSDO using the Espressif ESP IDF or the Arduino IDE if the SparkFun firmware does not meet their needs.
+The intention is that users can easily develop their, own firmware for the GNSSDO(+) using the Espressif ESP IDF or the Arduino IDE if the SparkFun firmware does not meet their needs.

 	The **[/Firmware/Binaries](https://github.com/sparkfun/SparkFun_GNSSDO/tree/main/Firmware/Binaries)** folder contains the firmware binaries.